khaledhosny/ots/README.md

 and WOFF and WOFF2 font files, validating them and sanitizing them as it goes.

-The C library is integrated into Chromium and Firefox, and also simple command line tools to check files offline in a Terminal.
+The C library is integrated into Chromium and Firefox, and also simple command line tools to check files offline in a terminal.

 The CSS [font-face property][1] is great for web typography.
 Having to use images in order to get the correct typeface is a great sadness; one should be able to